AleksKostrycka/Credit_Risk_Analysis/README.md

 The results above indicate the balanced accuracy score is 65%.
 The high_risk precision is about 1% only with 62% sensitivity which makes a F1 of 2% only.
-Due to the high number of the low_risk population, its precision is almost 100% with a sensitivity of 68%.
+The low_risk precision is almost 100% with a sensitivity of 68%.

 ### SMOTE Model
 ![This is an image](https://github.com/AleksKostrycka/Credit_Risk_Analysis/blob/main/Resources/smotemodel.png?raw=true)